 The Bradley Foundation believes that such an economic system recognizes the dignity and gives room for the initiative inherent in all men and women.
 It further believes that such a system is most likely to result in a prosperous economy that improves the prospects for a good life for all citizens.
 The Bradley brothers owed much of their success to a free enterprise system, and the Foundation works to ensure that this opportunity is available to future generations.
 The Foundation thus combats efforts to undermine economic freedom and supports organizations and projects that conduct research and educate the public and policymakers about the conditions necessary for economic growth and prosperity.

-America has thrived because of the exceptional strength and vitality of its traditional, local institutions—families, schools, churches, neighborhoods, voluntary associations, and arts and cultural institutions—which cultivate personal character, strengthen community bonds, and encourage genuine citizenship.
+America has thrived because of the exceptional strength and vitality of its traditional, local institutions—families, schools, churches, neighborhoods, voluntary associations, and arts and cultural institutions—which cultivate individual character, strengthen community bonds, and encourage genuine citizenship.
 The Bradley Foundation believes that these are the institutions most able and likely to guide behaviors, transform lives, and support a free society that is culturally vibrant and intellectually vigorous.

 The Bradley Foundation recognizes that our liberties are secure and will endure only insofar as Americans value and uphold the principles and institutions of American exceptionalism.
 Therefore, the Foundation supports educational efforts to give citizens the character, habits, and knowledge needed to succeed in a free society and the Foundation works to educate citizens as to the principles, restraint, and institutions that are the basis for such freedoms.